menu

 University Heights is a suburban neighborhood (based on population density) located in Buffalo, New York.

-University Heights real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
+University Heights real estate is primarily made up of medium sized (three or four bedroom) single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the University Heights neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 In University Heights, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in University Heights is very tight compared to the demand for property here.